masp1234/system_integration/exercises/04b_db_granular_access/README.md

     4. ```psql -U rwuser -d postgres```

-    For the 4th command you might need to include '-h localhost' at the end of the command.
+For the 4th command you might need to include ```-h localhost``` at the end of the command.

+## After the setup
-    After these steps a docker container with postgresql installed on it has been created, some tables and users have been created, and you'll also be logged in and be ready to try some queries.
+After these steps a docker container with postgresql installed on it has been created, some tables created, and a user has been created.
+You'll also be logged in as the user after the setup steps has been completed.

 There a 3 tables, all with different permissions set for the user.

-    try this command ```\dt``` to see the existing tables
+Try this command ```\dt``` to see the existing tables

 You can also use ```\h``` and ```\?``` to get help using the psql CLI tool.

 # Table permissions

-When logged in as the "rwuser" you have these permissions
+When logged in as the "rwuser" you have the following permissions

 ## Users
 - You can read usernames and cities, but not passwords
+- You can update the city column but nothing else

 ## Posts
+- You can read everything in this table
+- You can insert new entries
+- You can update the "text" column

+## Comments
+- You can read everything in this table
+- You can insert new entries
+- You can delete entries

 # Example commands to try, and their expected results